TheyCallMeXander/AM2R-SA-X-Duels/README.md

 - Ehseezed
 - Glitzy

-With occasional guidence from the Community Updates development team!
+With occasional guidance from the Community Updates development team!
 - This mod is based off of Unofficial Multitroid 1.5.1 by Dodobirby
 - This mod is based off of the Multitroid Mod 1.4.2 by milesthenerd